Comptometer Dust Cover

 This is a set of photographs intended for use in promotional material.
 They were mostly made in Italy.
 The first 5 photographs show a Comptometer 992, a pegboard, and special furniture for the Comptometer, and feature a woman demonstrating their use.

 The remaining photographs show the Comptometer being used at various companies in Italy.
-They mostly feature the Super Totalizer version of the model M. It is possible that there was an Italian assembly plant that specialised in making the model M Super Totalizer.
+They mostly feature the Super Totalizer version of the model M. It is probable that there was an Italian assembly plant that specialised in making the model M Super Totalizer.

 Share certificate Felt and Tarrant Manufacturing Company